-Every workplace has a scorecard, but it might not be the one in the handbook.
-You see it in who gets promoted, whose ideas land, and who gets invited into the conversations that shape the future.
-It’s the unwritten system that tells people what really matters.
+Every workplace has a scorecard, but it might not be in the handbook.
+We see it firsthand in who gets promoted, whose ideas are explored, and who gets invited into the conversations that shape the future.
+It’s an unwritten system that tells an organization's people what really matters.

-The new scorecard is no longer about who can execute a task the fastest or who has the deepest technical expertise.
-It’s about who can adapt when the task changes, communicate when the path forward is unclear, build trust quickly, think in real time, and bring people with them.
+It used to reward the person who could execute a task the fastest or who had the deepest technical expertise.
+But we're seeing it shift to a new set of capabilities: who can adapt when the task changes, who communicates clearly when the path forward is unclear, who knows how to build trust quickly, think in real time, and bring people with them.

 Execution Used to Be Everything